jyellick/obc-docs/protocol-spec.md

 In its current form, confidentiality of transactions is offered solely at the chain-level, i.e., that the content of a transaction included in a ledger, is readable by all members of that chain, i.e., validators and users.
-At the same time, fine-grain auditing capabilities are provided for external auditors, i.e., application auditors that are not member of the system, such that they can be given the means to perform auditing by passively observing the Blockchain data, and while guaranteeing that they is given access solely to the transactions related to the application under audit.
+At the same time, application auditors that are not member of the system can be given the means to perform auditing by passively observing the Blockchain data, while guaranteeing that they are given access solely to the transactions related to the application under audit.
-State is encrypted in a way such that auditing requirements are satisfied, while not disrupting the proper operation of the underlying consensus network.
+State is encrypted in a way that such auditing requirements are satisfied, while not disrupting the proper operation of the underlying consensus network.

 More specifically, currently symmetric key encryption is supported in the process of offering transaction confidentiality.